Removal from the Order of Canada: Ranjit Chandra

 Ranjit Chandra was a research scientist and professor at Memorial University of Newfoundland, and was made an Officer of the Order of Canada in 1989.

 In 2006, CBC aired The Secret Life of Dr. Chandra, which alleged that research published by Chandra was fraudulent.

 In 2015, a jury trial in which Chandra sued the CBC for libel found the contents of the documentary to be truthful.
 In that same year, the British Medical Journal retracted one of his papers, "Influence of maternal diet during lactation and use of formula feeds on development of atopic eczema in high risk infants", which was published in 1989, due to what was described as "scientific misconduct".

-Rideau Hall revoked Chandra's appointment to the order on December 3, 2015, but the decision was only gazetted on January 9, 2016.
+Rideau Hall revoked Chandra's appointment to the order on 3 December 2015 and published in the Canada Gazette on 9 January 2016.

 Johnny Issaluk

-Johnny Issaluk is a well known Canadian Indigenous actor from Nunavut.
-He is known for acting in films such as Indian Horse (2017) and The Terror (2018).
+Johnny Issaluk is a Canadian Indigenous actor from Nunavut.
+He acted in films such as Indian Horse (2017) and The Terror (2018).
 For these and other achievements Issaluk was elevated to the Order in 2019.
 He was accused by Canadian Indigenous filmmaker Alethea Arnaquq-Baril of fondling her without permission at a party.
 While Arnaquq-Baril accepted his apology at first, over time several other women, ranging in age from 21 to 78, came forward with similar allegations.
 This caused the accusations to be viewed more seriously, and after allegations that Issaluk acted inappropriately during a Sedna Epic Expedition conference in Norway, there were calls for Issaluk to resign from Sedna.

-Issaluk resigned from Sedna on December 9, 2019 amid questions of whether his membership in the Order would also be reconsidered.
+Issaluk resigned from Sedna on December 9, 2019, amid questions of whether his membership in the Order would also be reconsidered.
 Rideau Hall at first declined to comment on Issaluk's status.
 By October 2022, however, Issaluk had been stripped of his membership in the Order.
 The reasons were said to be well founded, but Rideau Hall still declined to comment on whether it was related to the earlier allegations of Arnaquq-Baril and other women.

+Buffy Sainte-Marie

+Buffy Sainte-Marie is a singer-songwriter who had made being Indigenous a core theme of her work.
+Also known for Indigenous activism, she retired from live performances in August 2023.
+She was made an Officer of the Order in 1997 and promoted to Companion in 2019.
+Later in 2023, a CBC News investigation had revealed serious issues with Sainte-Marie's Indigenous ancestry claims, such as her alleged birth to Cree parents on the Piapot First Nation in Saskatchewan, Canada.
+The investigation concluded she was born in the United States and is of Italian and English descent.
+Her appointment to the Order of Canada was terminated by Governor general Mary Simon on January 3, 2025 and published in the Canada Gazette on February 7.